Sex comedy: Sleaze and sexploitation

-Producer/director Kenneth F. Rowles made a copycat cash-in with his The Ups and Downs of a Handyman.
-His next movie, Take an Easy Ride, purports to be a public information film warning of the dangers of hitchhiking but is actually a sexploitation film showing young girls being sexually assaulted and murdered (although Rowles says he had to add those scenes on request of the movie's distributor).
+Producer/director Kenneth F. Rowles made the sex comedy, The Ups and Downs of a Handyman (1975).
+His next film, Take an Easy Ride, is a sexploitation film showing girls being sexually assaulted and murdered.
+It is shot in the style of a public information film warning of the dangers of hitchhiking, and Rowles says he was required to add the scenes of sexual violence by the film's distributor.

-Films like Dreams of Thirteen, The Younger the Better, Geilermanns Töchter - Wenn Mädchen mündig werden, Erika's Hot Summer, Mrs. Stone's Thing, and Come Play With Me played in Soho and elsewhere, but with the arrival of the Margaret Thatcher government in 1979 the Eady Levy was abolished in 1985, killing off the genre.
+British sexploitation films such as Come Play With Me (1977) were screened in cinemas in Soho and elsewhere.
+However, British cinema at the time was partly funded by the Eady Levy and this was abolished in 1985, contributing to the end of the genre.

-French sexual comedy
+French sex comedy

 Some French coming of age films contain many themes of the modern "sex comedy" genre, such as Murmur of the Heart.

-Italian sexual comedy
+Italian sex comedy

 The commedia sexy all'italiana (lit. 'sex comedy Italian style'), also known as commedia scollacciata or commedia erotica all'italiana, is a subgenre of Italian commedia all'italiana film genre.
 It is characterized typically by both abundant female nudity and comedy, and by the minimal weight given to social criticism that was instead basic in the commedia all'italiana main genre.